randomstring/WeasleyClock/README.md

     artwork I have and the depth of the case needed to hold the servos and new clockwork.

-## Clock hands
+## Clock Hands

 - goal is something like the metallic scissors w/ engraved names
+- clock hands could either be 3D printed or possibly laser cut from metal
 - mounting could be with 3D printing with a built in clamp
--   possibly use same Clamping Hubs as for the gears
+- possibly use same Clamping Hubs as for the gears, except they are very big and would make the clock face too bulky.

 ## Related Projects for Inspiration